percona/pmm/docs/how-to/configure.md

 !!! note alert alert-primary "Time intervals and resolutions"
     Short time intervals are *high* resolution metrics.
 Longer time intervals are *low* resolution.
 So:

-    - A low resolution interval *increases* the time between collection, resulting in low-resolution metrics and lower disk usage.
+    - A low-resolution interval *increases* the time between collection, resulting in low-resolution metrics and lower disk usage.
-    - A high resolution interval *decreases* the time between collection, resulting in high-resolution metrics and higher disk usage.
+    - A high-resolution interval *decreases* the time between collection, resulting in high-resolution metrics and higher disk usage.

 The default values (in seconds) for the fixed presets and their resolution names are: